JingGe/dropwizard/dropwizard-simpleapp-healthchecks/README.md

 **Time metric**

 1. Remove @Timed, run the application and take a look at http://localhost:8081/metrics
 2. add @Timed, run the application and take a look at http://localhost:8081/metrics.
 A new metric under timers is shown for com.jingge.demo.msa.book.resources.BookResource.getBook.
+Calling http://localhost:8080/book/1 multiple times manually or via load testing e.g. Jmeter you will see new metric result.

 **health check**

+> For com.jingge.demo.msa.book.health.SimpleHealthCheck

 1. change the minMemory in config.yml to 3, run the application and take a look at http://localhost:8081/healthcheck.
 2. change the minMemory in config.yml to 16 (assume you have a memory smaller than 16G), run the application and take a look at http://localhost:8081/heanlthcheck.

+> For com.jingge.demo.msa.book.health.BookResourceHealthCheck

+Keep refreshing http://localhost:8081/heanlthcheck, you will see differnt health check result of BookResource.